Vodhin/estate/README.md

 The _Estate_ plugin is not ready yet.
 I have a lot to do before it can be published.
 The Current repository should be mostly usable if anyone wants to try it out.
 A live production site using this plugin can be viewed here https://www.sandpiperhome.org

+REQUIREMENTS:
+e107 v2.3.3 or later
+Tested with PHP 7.4.33, Later VErsions of PHP may cause problems (I'm working on that)

 FEATURES